EgorKhabarov/EgorKhabarov.github.io/cheatsheet/Languages/HTML/Xpath/Expressions.md

 | /    | //ul/li/a         | Child      |
 | //   | //[@id="list"]//a | Descendant |

 Separate your steps with /.
-Use two (//) if you don’t want to select direct children.
+Use two (//) if you don’t want to select direct children

 # Steps